mohssenk/Arabic-Melodies-Project/README.md

 # Stay Tuned!

 This project is still evolving!
-Code will be provided, as well as more details!
+Code will be provided, as well as figures and more details!

 Future updates will include dataset expansion, model improvements, and a web-based classification tool.